ilbertt/http-gateway-verifier/README.md

 -   `OVMF.fd`
 -   `vmlinuz`

-For example, for release [fc59bee](https://github.com/dfinity/http-gateway-release/releases/tag/fc59bee) you will download those assets into the `data/release-assets/fc59bee487054539d1b76fdd7962274fe3393822` folder.
+For example, for release [f54172b](https://github.com/dfinity/http-gateway-release/releases/tag/f54172b) you will download those assets into the `data/release-assets/f54172b93fe5edd126570e20d8efe8247e721cbc` folder.

+> **Note**: The canister sends replicated HTTPS Outcalls to the HTTP Gateway to fetch the attestation report.
+The HTTP Gateway supports idempotent requests since release [f54172b](https://github.com/dfinity/http-gateway-release/releases/tag/f54172b).
+Releases before this one will not work.

 Then, you must upload the release assets to the canister.
 You can use the [`sync_release_assets.sh`](./scripts/sync_release_assets.sh) script (which assumes that the [Preparation](#preparation) step has been completed):